peass-ng/PEASS-ng/README.md

 This script does not have any dependency.

-There is not need even for bash shell, **it runs using /bin/sh**.
+There is no need even for bash shell, **it runs using /bin/sh**.

 It could take from **2 to 3 minutes** to execute the hole script (less than 1 min to make almost all the checks, almost 1 min to search for possible passwords inside all the accesible files of the system and 1 min to monitor the processes in order to find very frequent cron jobs).

-This script have several lists included inside it to be able to color the results in order to help to discover PE vector.
+This script has several lists included inside of it to be able to color the results in order to discover PE vector.

 The script **automatically finds a writable directory** and writes the output of the checks there.
 The first console output will be the path of the file created.